 Are you aware of the fact that your sleep pattern changes between March and November yearly?

 Every year some countries move their clocks forward in the spring only to move them back in the autumn.
 The original idea, proposed by George Hudson, was to give people more sunlight in the summer.
-Of course, it’s important to note that changing a clock doesn’t actually make more sunlight but moving the clocks forward an hour compared to all other human activity, the sun will seem to both rise and set later.
+Of course, it’s important to note that changing a clock doesn’t actually make more sunlight but by moving the clocks forward an hour compared to all other human activity, the sun will seem to both rise and set later.

 The time when the clocks are moved forward is called Daylight Saving Time and the rest of the year is called Standard Time.
 The switch effectively gives people more time to enjoy the sunshine and nice summer weather at work.
 Since, when winter is coming the clock moves back, presumably because people won’t want to go outside anymore.

 Daylight Saving Time is that On Sunday, March 11, 2018, clocks will spring forward one hour.
-This means that we will have an hour of daylight less than usual during the day, and it will also affect our bodies natural sleep patterns.
+This means that we will have an hour of daylight less than usual during the day, and it will also affect our body’s natural sleep patterns.

 In order to set and reset our internal clock, we have to set it in either direction and this process occurs when we move our clocks one day at a time.
 It’s hard to adjust to losing an hour in the spring so it’s similar to traveling east, where we lose time and where having a hard time falling asleep is also hard to overcome.

-However, it might seem like a minor adjustment, switching to Standard Time can cause significant problems.
+However, it might seem like a minor adjustment, but switching to Standard Time can cause significant problems.
 For instance, people with heart disorders may experience a spike in blood pressure and mood disorders.

-How does Daylight Saving Time affects sleep
+How does Daylight Saving Time affect sleep?

 The transition between Standard Time and Daylight Saving Time (DST) is known to be more light exposure in the evening and more darkness in the morning which can affect your sleep-wake cycle and cause you to feel tired in the evening.